 How To Stay Comfortable Sleeping Outdoors

-The proper bag will meet the majority of your needs.
+A single, proper bag will meet the majority of your needs.
 But there are a few things you can do to squeeze some extra digits out of your bag’s dedicated range.
+If you already have a sleeping bag and are looking to use it in more temps, keep reading.

 Sleeping Pad Is Key